Harry and Meghan shake up royal tradition in star-studded wedding - Journal du Cameroun

 Some of Markle’s former co-stars in US hit television series “Suits” attended, as did Harry’s ex-girlfriends Chelsy Davy and Cressida Bonas.

-The newlyweds kissed on the church’s West Steps after the wedding, before going on a carriage procession ride through Windsor where tens of thousands of flag-waving well-wishers cheered them on.
+The newlyweds kissed on the chapel’s West Steps after the wedding, before going on a carriage procession ride through Windsor where flag-waving well-wishers cheered them on in a carnival atmosphere.

-The streets of the picturesque town were out with bunting, and there was a carnival atmosphere on the Long Walk, the grand tree-lined avenue on the procession route.

 “It’s been a historic, epic day,” said Leslie Owusu, from nearby High Wycombe.